mongodb-industry-solutions/leafy-fleet/README.md

   Automatically retrieves (or creates if missing) a default agent profile from MongoDB that contains instructions, rules, and goals.

 - **Session & Run Document Tracking:**
   Each diagnostic run is assigned a unique thread ID and logged.
-Specific run documents from various collections (eg. agent_sessions, agent_profiles, historical_recommendations, logs, queries, checkpoints, timeseries_data, etc) can be retrieved for detailed analysis.
+Specific run documents from various collections (eg. agent_profiles, historical_recommendations, logs, queries, checkpoints, timeseries_data, etc) can be retrieved for detailed analysis.

 - **User-Friendly Frontend:**
-  A dashboard displays the agent’s real-time workflow updates (chain-of-thought, final recommendation, update messages) in one column, and the corresponding MongoDB run documents in the other column.
+  A dashboard displays the agent’s real-time workflow updates (chain-of-thought, final recommendation, update messages) and the corresponding MongoDB run documents.

 ## Why MongoDB?